dhrubo55/personal-blog/content/posts/day97-part3.md

 ---

 ## 3. Phaser: Dynamic Multi-Phase Coordination

-**TL;DR:** Most advanced synchronizer - supports dynamic party registration/deregistration and multiple phases.
-Complex but powerful.
-Only use when CountDownLatch or CyclicBarrier won't work.
-Common in elastic worker pools.

 **The Problem:** ETL pipeline with Extract → Transform → Load phases.
 Workers can join or leave dynamically based on data volume.
 CountDownLatch and CyclicBarrier don't support dynamic parties.